Trees by The Harbour

 Palm-ies by The Pub!

 Next up, I wanted to continue to transform my layout into something a little more Troppo, without relying purely on the backdrop to make a statement.
 A week before the show I FaceTime called a friend who happened to be shopping at Modellers Warehouse down in Slacks Creek in Brisbane, and after getting a video call walk through of the store, including a friendly wave from its owner Tyson, my friend grabbed whatever palm trees that were in stock and dropped them around on his way home.
-So after that VIP service, I planted two Coconut Palms and a Washington Palm in the space between the bus depot and where the verandah deck of the Jetty Hotel will overhang the gardens.
+So, after that VIP service, I planted two Coconut Palms and a Washington Palm in the space between the bus depot and where the verandah deck of the Jetty Hotel will overhang the gardens.
 This adds some coastal vibes for the future customers to enjoy a Parmy under the palm trees when my pub is open for business.

 Going a little bananas here, but these will simply represent some wild banana trees growing alongside the rail corridor.
 Not a working banana farm.